hawkhai/hawkhai.github.io/_posts/ogre/2020-11-26-ogre-particle-scripts.md

 ## emission_rate

 Sets how many particles per second should be emitted.
-The specific emitter does not have to emit these in a continuous burst - this is a relative parameter and the emitter may choose to emit all of the second’s worth of particles every half-second for example, the behaviour depends on the emitter.
-The emission rate will also be limited by the particle system’s ’quota’ setting.
+The specific emitter does not have to emit these in a continuous burst - this is a relative parameter and the emitter may choose to emit all of the second's worth of particles every half-second for example, the behaviour depends on the emitter.
+The emission rate will also be limited by the particle system's `quota` setting.

 format: emission_rate &lt;particles_per_second&gt;<br> example: emission_rate 50<br> default: 10